Jo-CRuiSe/Jo-CRuiSe.github.io/_tabs/about.md

 ### Hi there 👋, I'm Jo Crusie!

 - 🏫 A student majoring in electronic science and technology at Shanghai Jiao Tong University.
-- 💻 Currently engaged in studies of Swift, Python, C++, AppleScript, Markdown, HTML, and CSS.
+- 💻 Currently engaged in studies of Swift, Python, C++, AppleScript, Markdown, Liquid, HTML, CSS, Javascript and Matlab.
 - 🎨 Holds a profound interest in fields related to the arts.
 - 🌟 Possesses an immense enthusiasm for learning and exploring new things.